Man’s Search for Meaning tells the story of Holocaust survivor Viktor Frankl.

 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of human freedoms—to choose one’s own attitude in any given set of circumstances—to choose one’s own way.

-This is Viktor’s number one way to find meaning, and we might call it today “a life goal”.
+This is Viktor’s number one way to find meaning, and we might call it today “a life goal” or, in Simon Sinke’s parlance, a “WHY“.

-Or, I would add, it can even be a not-so-positive, raging one.
-You might tell yourself for example you’ll survive no matter what to make sure you kill every single prisoner’s abusing m@#$@f^&!#g guard.
+You might tell yourself, for example, you’ll survive no matter what to make sure you kill every single prisoner’s abusing m@#$@f^&!#g guard.

 Which, incidentally, is not far off from what’s driving The Power Moves.